What is a Grey Long-eared Bat?

 These enchanting little creatures are among the UK’s rarest mammals.
 They are intelligent animals which hunt for moths and other insects by night over wildflower meadows along the south coast of England.
 They are long-lived and social, the females giving birth to their single babies in maternity roosts.
 But there could be as few as 1,000 of these bats left, and we know their numbers are still falling.

 The kind of grassland these bats need has been lost from most of our countryside in the last century, and the elements they require in the landscape have become more fragmented.
 This makes it more difficult for them to find safe routes between their roosts and the places where they can find food, and so, they are struggling to survive.

-How we will help the Grey Long-eared Bat
+How have we helped the Grey Long-eared Bat

-This Back from the Brink project, led by the Bat Conservation Trust, will work with landowners to discover how to retain and enhance the precious habitats that the bats need.
-We want to find ways to connect the patches that remain, and keep these grasslands in good health.
+This Back from the Brink project, was led by the Bat Conservation Trust.
+We worked with landowners to discover how to retain and enhance the precious habitats that the bats need.

 Back from the Brink Innovations Conference Presentation